West Hall (Valdosta State University)

 West Hall, built in 1917, is the oldest building at Valdosta State University and features a distinctive dome and Spanish-mission architecture.
 It is also the center of academic activity at VSU, with numerous classrooms, departments, and offices.
-West Hall is named in honor of Colonel W.S.
-West, who as a Georgia state senator, led the legislation for the creation of a college in Valdosta through the Georgia Senate and donated the property that is now the main part of campus to the state for use by the new institution.
+West Hall is named in honor of Senator W.S.
+West, who as a US Senator from Georgia, led the legislation for the creation of a college in Valdosta through the Georgia Senate and donated the property that is now the main part of campus to the state for use by the new institution.

 History

 Construction

 In 1916 the Georgia legislature made an appropriation of $50,000 to build an Administration building for the South Georgia State Normal College and the city of Valdosta donated an additional $25,000 for the construction.
 The structure was only the second building constructed at the college.
 After the building was completed in 1917 it was named West Hall in honor of Senator W.S.
 West following his death in 1914.
 West had been one of the driving forces behind the development of a college in Valdosta as the author of the Colleges charter and the first President of the Board of Trustees.